olivierphi/Node-DBI/README.md

  * [mysql-libmysqlclient](https://github.com/Sannis/node-mysql-libmysqlclient)
  * [sqlite3](https://github.com/developmentseed/node-sqlite3)

-Any SQL database engine should be added, with only a quick Adapter writing.
+Any SQL database engine can theorically be added, with only a quick Adapter writing.
 See the existing Adapters or contact me for help, if you want to add one !

+## License

+Node-DBI is licensed under the MIT license.